navanxt/Codewars-practice/README.md

 Your task is to make 'Past' function which returns time converted to milliseconds.

 3. Beginner series #3 Sum of numbers :
 Given two integers a and b, which can be positive or negative, find the sum of all the numbers between including them too and return it.
-If the two numbers are equal return a or b.
+If the two numbers are equal return a or b

 4. Beginner series #4 Cockroach :
 The cockroach is one of the fastest insects.
 Write a function which takes its speed in km per hour and returns it in cm per second, rounded down to the integer (= floored).